Uniform Envelopes: Regular envelopes

 For countably based spaces the converse of Proposition \ref{Proposition: O^2(X) regular -> X regular} holds true as well:

-\begin{Proposition} Let $Y$ be an effective metric space.
-Then the approximation spaces $(\kappa_\bot)_Y \colon Y \to \Kb(Y)$ and $\nu_Y \colon Y \to \O^2(Y)$ are regular. \end{Proposition} \begin{proof} The space $\Kb(Y)$ is an approximation space since $\Kb(Y)$ is injective by \cite[Proposition 3.24]{NeumannPhD}.
+\begin{prop} Let $Y$ be a complete effective metric space.
+Then the approximation spaces $(\kappa_\bot)_Y \colon Y \to \Kb(Y)$ and $\nu_Y \colon Y \to \O^2(Y)$ are regular. \end{prop} \begin{proof} The space $\Kb(Y)$ is an approximation space since $\Kb(Y)$ is injective by \cite[Proposition 3.24]{NeumannPhD}.
 It is easy to see that $\Kb(Y)$ is separated.
 Let us now verify that the approximation space is regular.
 The element $\bot$ is contained in a single open set, namely $\Kb(Y)$.
 We have

 Now, let $K \in \K(Y)$ and let $V \in \O(\Kb(Y))$ with $K \in V$.
 The sets of the form

 where $U \in \O(Y)$, form a basis for the topology of $\K(Y)$ \cite[Proposition 2.40]{NeumannPhD}.
 There hence exists $U \in \O(Y)$ with $K \in [U] \subseteq V$.
 We have $(\kappa_\bot)_Y^{-1}(\ucl{K}) = K$ and $(\kappa_\bot)_Y^{-1}([U]) = U$.
 Since $K$ is compact and $Y$ is regular Hausdorff there exists a set $W \in \O(Y)$ such that